pihome-shc/PiHomeHVAC/Arduino_Sketches/nRF24L01/MaxAir_GatewayWT32_ETH01_v002/README.md

 **Modify the file ...\Documents\Arduino\libraries\MySensors\core\MyGatewayTransportEthernet.cpp as per the instructions at https://www.pihome.eu/2021/10/06/wifimanager-with-mysensors/**

-**In the Arduino IDE use 'Library Manager' to install the Library PCF8575 by Renzo Mischianti**
+**In the Arduino IDE use 'Library Manager' to install the Library PCF8575 by Renzo Mischianti OR in the Arduino IDE use 'Add ZIP Library to installed the included PCF8575_library-master.zip file.**

 **Programing mode:**